Ramphoryncus/WebsitePortfolio/README.md

-# Portfolio Website with Auto Documentation
+# Portfolio Website with Auto-Documentation

 A quick-start personal portfolio deployed via **GitHub Pages** with **auto-generated docs** using **JSDoc** and **GitHub Actions**.